 We Have Always Lived In The Castle By Shirley Jackson

-This short story (also by Jackson) with tales of magic and murder that has garnered a cult following.
+This short story (also by Jackson) with tales of magic and murder has garnered a cult following.
 Our narrator is teenager Merricat, who practices magic, and lives an isolated existence with her sister, Constance.
 They were rejected by society; the local village believes that Constance was the cause of deaths of other family members and, as a result, she ventures no further than her back garden.
 The book as much enthralled me as it did leave me feeling unsettled, yet even now, the book is in my head.
 It’s emotional, scary and just plain odd.
 Read it, and you’ll never forget it.

 Sharp Objects By Gillian Flynn